Purpose-driven leaders will occupy your workplace in 2020: Here’s how to maximize them

 Michael’s experience allowed him to discover how his accounting career can, in a small way, change the world.
 That he had to leave a good job with a good company in order to learn this about himself is a mistake that companies need to correct.

-Sean Hassell, Talent Acquisition Leader at Point B, explains that top talent prospects are in a unique and powerful position in today’s market.
-“Candidates are seeking organizations that are socially, economically and sustainably involved in community service and philanthropic efforts.
+Sean Hassell, talent acquisition leader at Point B, explains that top talent prospects are in a unique and powerful position in today’s market.
+“Candidates are seeking organizations that are socially, economically, and sustainably involved in community service and philanthropic efforts.
 They are interested in companies that are pushing the needle when it comes to diversity and inclusion initiatives.
 Lastly, they are attracted to leaders that feed innovation and embrace the autonomy and passions of their employees.
 Individuals are not exclusively motivated by compensation and total rewards, but by opportunities to do meaningful work and being a part of something bigger than themselves.”

-Millennials and Generation Z are entering the workforce intent on developing purpose-driven careers.
-If companies invest in their employees, building purpose-driven leaders, both they and their employees will ensure return on investment.
-Jonathan Donner, a leadership consultant and former head of executive development at Amazon and Unilever observes that, “Those leaders who possess the capability of processing their life and work experiences into wisdom, and ultimately, a sense of purpose – are the most equipped and inspiring leaders to follow in this complex and volatile digital world.”
+Millennials and generation Z are entering the workforce intent on developing purpose-driven careers.
+If companies invest in their employees, building purpose-driven leaders, both they and their employees will ensure a return on investment.
+Jonathan Donner, a leadership consultant and former head of executive development at Amazon and Unilever, says, “Those leaders who possess the capability of processing their life and work experiences into wisdom—and ultimately, a sense of purpose—are the most equipped and inspiring leaders to follow in this complex and volatile digital world.”

 What is purpose-driven leadership and why should you invest in it?